 Technically yes, but you should take into consideration a few things.
 First off, rescinding an invitation is poor form, so unless you can’t stand to be within 50 feet of them, keep their RSVP.
 Just don’t spend time with them on the wedding day.
 If you really can’t fathom seeing their faces at the reception, meet in person or call—don’t text or email—the guests and explain that you feel it’s best they don’t attend.
 Understand, though, that taking this position generally puts an end to the friendship, and be prepared for the ramifications of your actions.

-Like formal wedding invitations, this is one of the opportunities in life to send a handwritten thank you letter.
+This is one of the opportunities in life to send a handwritten thank-you letter.
 Your guests spent time, money, and effort to celebrate with you.
-Show your appreciation by writing a personalized thank you to each guest, noting how much you loved having them at the festivities and acknowledge any gifts.
-We know this takes time, especially after all the wedding planning!
+Show your appreciation by writing a personalized thank you to each guest, noting how much you loved having them at the festivities and acknowledging any gifts.
+We know this takes time, especially after all the wedding planning.
 Start by dividing your guest list into sections, and set a goal to accomplish a section each week.
-Before you know it, you’ll be done!
+Before you know it, you’ll be done.